Sweet, sweet sencha! T2 Sencha Tea was one of the teas I was most looking forward to trying this month.

 In all my T2 experiences so far, I’ve found that the tea leaves inside T2s teabags are equal to their loose leaf versions.
 You’re really not missing out by choosing the tea bags!

 As for the origin of this tea, that’s unclear.
 The standard “Sencha” tea you can buy from T2, which is the Sencha I’ve reviewed, doesn’t have a single origin on the label.

 Traditionally, what makes Sencha different from other green teas is how it is grown and processed.
 The tea plants are grown in direct sunlight, and the picked leaves are steamed rather than pan fired.
 This is what makes the Japanese way of producing green tea different, and it usually results in grassier and more astringent flavours.
 This makes the hay and sweetness in this T2 sencha tea a little unusual.

 You can buy “Japanese Sencha” from T2 which is an entirely different tea to this one.
 So, that leads me to believe that this sencha that I’ve reviewed is not entirely from Japan.

 Regardless, the quality and flavours are superb.
 If it is a blend of sencha teas from different origins, then it has been masterfully blended.

 This is a great green tea that I highly recommend.
 It’s especially great for those with a very sweet tooth who want to cut back on sugar.
 You’ll be astounded at that amazing sweetness of this grassy green tea!
-Buy it directly from T2 or find it on Amazon using the link below.
+Buy it directly from T2 using the button below or find it on Amazon using the link above.

 A beautiful plain green tea can be lovely to sip on as you contemplate life (or just what to have for dinner).
 But when I truly need to relax, only a jasmine green tea will do!
 Start by reading my review of Fosters Jasmine Green Tea.